nocomplexity/securitybydesign/principles/securityprinciples.md

 ## Learn more

+These Security by Design principles represent distilled wisdom and long-standing experience from the field.
+You must always apply them when shaping an architecture or making design decisions.

 ```{tip} Learn more about security principles
 Do not reinvent the wheel by defining your own security principles.
 Make use of already good defined and battle tested security principles.